 SB 628 – Creative Workforce Development Act of 2021

-SB 628 will establish the California Creative Corps which will ensure employment opportunities and the continuity of our creative community.
+SB 628 will ensure employment opportunities and the continuity of our creative community.
 This program would provide employment and job training for artists and creative sector workers through public programs and focus on uplifting disadvantaged communities that may not otherwise have an opportunity to pursue a career in the arts.

 SB 664 – Reforming Hospice Care

 The Los Angeles Times published an expose in late 2020 examining how an “exponential boom” in hospice care providers, especially throughout LA County, has “spawned a cottage industry of illegal practices, including kickbacks to crooked doctors and recruiters who zero in on prospective patients at retirement homes and other venues”.
 Senator Allen introduced SB 664 to address concerns about whether this industry’s rapid growth is in the best interest of patients.

 SB 724 – Strengthening the Rights and Protections of California’s Conservatees

 SB 724 would advance due process rights of conservatees and proposed conservatees by providing them with the guarantee of legal counsel, the clear right choose an attorney of their preference, and require conservatee attorneys to be a zealous advocate on their client’s behalf.
 Collectively, these provisions robustly expand the duties of court investigators; give courts greater latitude to review existing conservatorships; establish regular reviews of limited conservatorships for adults with developmental disabilities; require—with few exceptions—the in person attendance of proposed conservatee at hearings; and provide for better documentation and oversight of a conservatee’s assets.

 SB 752 – The Disclosure Clarity Act